dleguyader/AIS_Fishing-Grounds_mss/reproduce.md

-﻿Reproducing the method evaluation
+Reproducing the method evaluation
 ================
 Damien Le Guyader
-2016-07-11
+2016-08-29

 ``` r
 # Script and data to reproduce mss Figure S3 for the MS: